Stuycs-K/final-project-10-klem-spencer-anderson-spencer/WORKLOG.md

 ### 5/22/24

-Started setting up files and copying code we've already made like for XOR
+Started setting up files and copying code we've already made like for XOR.
+Added makefile

 ### 5/23/24